How to Start an Online Study Group

 For more information on how to use Goodnotes 5, please visit here.

-Scrapbox is a tool for storing and organizing a large number of notes and notebooks online.
-Scrapbox allows multiple users to collaboratively edit notes at the same time, share contents using URLs, and easily connect multiple pages using “links” and “tags”.
+Cosense (formerly Scrapbox) is a tool for storing and organizing a large number of notes and notebooks online.
+Cosense allows multiple users to collaboratively edit notes at the same time, share contents using URLs, and easily connect multiple pages using “links” and “tags”.
 Handwritten documents can also be inserted.

-For more information on how to use Scrapbox, please click here.
+For more information on how to use Cosense, please click here.

 Find Papers and Other Resources